emptylight370/ffmpegHTMLGUI/README.md

 # ffmpegGUI

+---

+> **NOTICE**: this project is **only Chinese** now

+---

 ## language choose
 [简体中文](README_zh.md) [English](README.md)

 ---

 ## what can do
-In this project, I will use websocket and HTML to write a GUI for [ffmpeg](https:\\ffmpeg.org).
+In this project, I will use HTML to write a GUI for [ffmpeg](https:\\ffmpeg.org).
 It can finish the command by what you choose.

 ## functions useable now
-Exactly, none.
+- gengrate command for ffmpeg cli
+- decide the output directory and output file name(you can change the Changing the file type here)
+- choose the video byterate and fps

+## update time
+- git init and have basic functions(output dir and filename, video byterate and fps)---2023.07.22

 ## what to do
-[ ] build a HTMLpage to display the choices.
+- [ ] build a HTMLpage to display the choices.
-[ ] use javascript to generating command.
+- [ ] use javascript to generating command.
-[ ] more and more coming...
+- [ ] more and more coming...